mjosaarinen/lwaes_isa/README.md

 implementation, implementors may consider their priorities regarding these two ciphers when deciding if and how to implement `ENC4S`.
 Some may also want to drop AES inverse, as decryption in many modes does not actually require it.
-The `fn[1:0]` is of course zero in input to `ENC4S` -- six code points are required in total and two for a fast implementation of SM4.
+The selector input `fn[1:0]` is of course zero in for `ENC4S` -- six code points are required in total and only two for a fast (but large) implementation of SM4, if `ENC4S` is implemented as a real instruction.

 **Discussion**: